 “As Speaker, I always drew a distinction between ‘compromise’ and ‘common ground,'” Boehner said, “because I truly believe they are two different things, and the fact of the matter is, you can find common ground with people on the other side without compromising on your core beliefs.
 Ladies and gentlemen, Vice President Joe Biden is one of those people.”

 “Let’s get something straight right off the bat,” Biden opened.
 “I don’t like John Boehner.
 I love him.”

-He also spoke of his recent meeting with Pope Francis. “‘You always welcome here,’ Pope Francis said,” reported Biden.
-“That is the message he’s sent to the world and the reason why he’s most respected man in the world, not just among Catholics, but among Muslims, Hindus, other Christians and the Jewish community.
+He also spoke of his recent meeting with Pope Francis. “‘You’re always welcome here,’ Pope Francis said,” reported Biden.
+“That is the message he’s sent to the world and the reason why he’s the most respected man in the world, not just among Catholics, but among Muslims, Hindus, other Christians and the Jewish community.
 ‘You are always welcome here’ is the message he was urging upon Congress and all of us who hold high office, to extend our hands as Americans and say, ‘You are always welcome here.'”